Agile Research Studios

 Q&A Buddy

-Q&A Buddy explores the metacognitive skill of help-seeking, and how we can best support it during CS1 office hours.
-We are designing and creating a...
+Q&A Buddy explores the metacognitive skill of help-giving, and how we can best support TA/PMs in their job to give high-quality help to students...

 Team